agrawal-utkarsh/flight-scheduling/README.md

 1) good ui with bootstrap and jquery and css
 2) json parsing
 3) form validation with javascript
+4) date format and contact format and time format in model classes and sql database

 made using eclipse and html,ajax,javascript,jax-rs(jersey),jsp,servlet,mysql,jdbc